-The internship met my aims as I had a chance to explore a wide range of language features that Winterlight Labs analysis in their everyday work, and learn from the biostatisticians and machine learning experts how to tackle the challenges of complex data analysis.
+The fellowship met my aims as I had a chance to explore a wide range of language features that Winterlight Labs analysis in their everyday work, and learn from the biostatisticians and machine learning experts how to tackle the challenges of complex data analysis.
 I could also contribute my linguistic knowledge to propose potential improvements to data collection and analysis.
-The internship helped me understand how my academic research and skills could be used in a non-academic setting and being a part of interdisciplinary team allowed me to improve my teamwork, communication, and technical skills.
+The fellowship helped me understand how my academic research and skills could be used in a non-academic setting and being a part of interdisciplinary team allowed me to improve my teamwork, communication, and technical skills.

 I was able to provide insights from linguistics perspective based on my academic training.
-Although interning at a health technology company without a background in computer science or medicine was a bit frightening at first, I was glad to find that my knowledge and experience in linguistics was applicable and that I was able to contribute ideas to the ongoing projects.
+Although collaborating with a health technology company without a background in computer science or medicine was a bit frightening at first, I was glad to find that my knowledge and experience in linguistics was applicable and that I was able to contribute ideas to the ongoing projects.
 I was able to contribute my linguistics-related knowledge and experience to the projects, and propose future directions related to my expertise and training.
 I also feel I brought my enthusiasm for the project and interest in discussing the topic more broadly.
 I also engaged in social events and made friends I still keep in touch with.

 Working in an interdisciplinary team taught me to communicate my work clearly and listen to what others are saying carefully to understand the topics outside my area of expertise, as well as ask questions if anything remained unclear to avoid miscommunication.
 I am very thankful for this experience, and I am sure it is very useful in any of my future work.

-The internship had a huge impact on both my research and future career.
+The fellowship had a huge impact on both my research and future career.
 I had a chance to build connections that allow me to continue the collaboration with the company in the future.
 I also gained new perspectives and skills for my research, and understand much better what academic research is needed in the area, and how it can be applied in the industry.
 The experience of living in a new city and working in a new environment has also made me more confident, which I am sure benefits my future career, and having the industry experience alongside the academia experience not only looks good on CV, but also helps me make better informed decisions about my career plans in the future.

 I feel like I gained a lot of transferrable skills from being at the Winterlight Labs, from practical technical skills to communication and teamwork skills.
 From the technical side, I improved my programming skills in R and Python and learned some machine learning, which I can apply both in my PhD research and in anything I work on in the future.
 My communication skills improved through explaining my work and the questions I’m facing in different settings (meetings, teamwork, presentations, casual conversations) to people with different backgrounds.
 I can also transfer the experience of working at the start-up and the insights I gained into how this world works if I wish to set up a small company on my own in the future.

 Most of all, I feel much more confident as I understand where my research, skills and interests fit in, and I have a much clearer perspective on both my PhD and future career.
-As my internship was closely connected to my PhD, I had a chance to discuss the challenges of the work with peers, which broadened my perspective and helped me understand the directions the industry is taking, and how academic research in the area could be applied.
-The internship was also a great opportunity to build connections in my field and learn to communicate my work to different audiences.
+As my fellowship was closely connected to my PhD, I had a chance to discuss the challenges of the work with peers, which broadened my perspective and helped me understand the directions the industry is taking, and how academic research in the area could be applied.
+The fellowship was also a great opportunity to build connections in my field and learn to communicate my work to different audiences.

 I would encourage everyone to apply to the Cambridge Grand Challenges scheme!
-I interned at a company that works in my research area, and it was an excellent way to find out what it would feel like to work in the industry, and if it’s something I’d like to pursue.
+I fellowship at a company that works in my research area, and it was an excellent way to find out what it would feel like to work in the industry, and if it’s something I’d like to pursue.
 It has been an invaluable experience and I would definitely recommend it to others!”